shrideio/shoebox/README.md

 - **ci**.yourdomain.com (continues integration/build server)
 - **project**.yourdomain.com (project management tool)

-> WARNING: Do not forget to disable the http proxy for all of the subdomains as it is described [here](#turn-off-http-proxy)
+> WARNING: Do not forget to disable the http proxy for all of the subdomains as described [here](#disable-http-proxy)

 Depending on the TTL value, it may take certain time for the change to take effect, keep `ping`-ing the subdomains periodically to verify the result.

 ## Services

+### Environment variables

-### Set environment variables
+Set the following environment variables:

 > INFO: Review and modify if necessary.